-Directors' Remuneration Policy table Fixed pay
+Directors' Remuneration Policy table

-Element Base salary Purpose and link to strategy To attract, retain and develop key talent by being market competitive and rewarding ongoing contribution to role.
-Operation Base salaries for Executive Directors are set at a level appropriate to secure and retain the high calibre individuals needed to deliver Haleon's strategic priorities.
-The individual's role, experience and performance, and independently sourced data for relevant comparator groups, will be considered when determining salary levels.
-In line with market practice, the Committee will review Executive Directors' base salaries annually.
-Should a new Executive Director have a base salary set below the previous incumbent's level or below market level, the Committee reserves the right to make phased increases, which may be above the wider employee level, subject to the individual's development in role.
-Opportunity There is no formal maximum limit and, ordinarily, salary increases will be broadly in line with the average increases for wider Haleon employees.
-However, increases may be higher to reflect a change in the scope of an individual's role, responsibilities or experience.
-Salary adjustments may also reflect wider market conditions in the geography in which an individual operates.
-Benefits Purpose and link to strategy To provide market-competitive and cost-effective benefits.
-Operation Executive Directors are eligible to receive benefits in line with the policy for other employees which may vary by location.
-These may include, but are not limited to: private healthcare (including eligibility for the Executive Director's spouse or partner and eligible dependent children); life assurance/death in service benefit; membership of a Group Income Protection plan; personal tax and financial planning; Directors' and Officers' liability insurance maintained by the Company; and any contractual post-retirement benefits.
-Executive Directors can be entitled to a car travel benefit or car allowance and home security services.
-Other benefits include expenses properly incurred in the ordinary course of business, which are deemed to be taxable benefits on the individual.
-They also benefit from the indemnity provided by the Company in the form provided to all Directors.
-Executive Directors in the UK are also eligible to participate in any all-employee share schemes established by the Group, on the same terms as other employees.
-In line with the policy for other employees, Executive Directors may be eligible to receive overseas relocation allowances and international transfer-related benefits when appropriate.
-The Company covers any associated tax and social security contributions due on selected benefits.
-Opportunity There is no formal maximum.
-Benefit provision is tailored to reflect market practice in the geography in which the Executive Director is based, and different policies may apply if current or future Executive Directors are based in a different country.
-Pension Purpose and link to strategy To provide cost-effective, market-competitive post-retirement benefits.
-Operation The approach to pension arrangements for Executive Directors is in line with the broader workforce.
-Executive Directors are eligible to participate in the Group's defined contribution pension plan or receive a cash allowance in lieu of employer's pension contribution.
-Opportunity In the UK, employees contribute a core amount equal to 2% of their base salary.
-The Company contribute a core amount equal to 7% of their base salary and matches additional employee contributions up to 3% of their base salary.
-To the extent that any relevant cap on tax-advantaged contributions applies, or where the Executive Director does not participate in the Haleon pension plan, the proportion of the Company's contribution o 7% of base salary not paid into that pension plan is paid to that Executive Director as a cash allowance.
-The maximum opportunity may change over time if the rate provided to the majority of the wider UK employee population changes.
+Element Base salary Purpose and link to strategy To attract, retain and develop key t to role.
+Operation Base salaries for Executive Directo individuals needed to deliver Hale The individual's role, experience ar comparator groups, will be conside In line with market practice, the Co Should a new Executive Director ha market level, the Committee reserv employee level, subject to the indi Opportunity There is no formal maximum limit a increases for wider Haleon employ of an individual's role, responsibilit conditions in the geography in whi Benefits Purpose and link to strategy To provide market-competitive and Operation Executive Directors are eligible to vary by location.
+These may includ private healthcare (including elig dependent children); life assurance/death in service b membership of a Group Income personal tax and financial plann Directors' and Officers' liability i any contractual post-retirement Executive Directors can be entitled Other benefits include expenses p to be taxable benefits on the indiv in the form provided to all Director all-employee share schemes estab In line with the policy for other em relocation allowances and internat The Company covers any associate Opportunity There is no formal maximum.
+Bene which the Executive Director is bas Directors are based in a different c Pension Purpose and link to strategy To provide cost-effective, market-o Operation The approach to pension arrangen Executive Directors are eligible to a cash allowance in lieu of employ Opportunity In the UK, employees contribute a a core amount equal to 7% of their 3% of their base salary.
+To the extent that any relevant cap employee population changes.

+To the extent that any relevant cap on tax-advantaged contributions applies, or where the Executive Director does not participate in the Haleon pension plan, the proportion of the Company's contribution of 7% of base salary not paid into that pension plan is paid to that Executive Director as a cash allowance.